vedro-universe/vedro-docs/docs/core/scenario-status.md

 ## Overview

-The `ScenarioStatus` enumeration provides a set of possible states for `ScenarioResult`, indicating the current status of a test scenario.
+The `ScenarioStatus` enumeration defines possible states for a `ScenarioResult`, indicating the current status of a test scenario.

 ```python
 from enum import Enum